act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 ## Applicability

-This rule applies to any [semantic link][], for which all the following is true:
+This rule applies to any [semantic link][] for which all the following is true:

 - **link text**: the [semantic link][] element has [visible][] [text nodes][text node] as [descendants][descendant] in the [flat tree][]; and
 - **non-link line text**: the [semantic link][] element is [rendered on a line][] containing [visible][] [text nodes][text node] that are not [descendants][descendant] in the [flat tree][] of a [semantic link][]; and